gggdomi/rrh/readme.md

 - helpers to trigger requests by dispatching actions, and dispatching actions when request resolve.
 - reducer to automatically store requests state (loading, error), to use directly in components
 - plugins
-    + [RRH-auth](https://github.com/gggdomi/rrh-auth): store credentials, authenticate requests and
+    + [RRH-auth](https://github.com/gggdomi/rrh-auth): store credentials, authenticate requests and redirect to login if needed.
     + [RRH-alerts](https://github.com/gggdomi/rrh-alerts): display notifications when requests resolve.

 ## Installation